AdityaSidharta/awesome_ml/folderstructure.md

 and `model` has given us the neccessary steps to generate training data, validation data, testing data, and model. the exact steps taken to perform the end-to-end ML platform should be performed here, including both `evaluate` and `serve`

-- `utils`: utility code, such as logging, managing environment variables, etc
+- `utils`: utility code, such as logging, managing environment variables, config etc. This contains three important components, apart from the helper functions
+  - `logging`: to perform logging, which is able to handle both stream and file logs
+  - `config`: this should serve as the parameter of the feature engineering, choosing what kind of feature engineering, which column to use, etc.
+  - `envs`: this provides us with the environment variable necessary